-- 48. Logistics permitting, biopsies should be delivered to the lab to allow freezing within two hours of collection. - 49.
-Up to 2 biopsies will be collected for archive.
-Number cryovials 1-2 depending on how many biopsies are received with appropriate participant information. - 50.
-Weigh each cryovial using an analytical balance use the same analytical balance throughout the procedure.
-Document the weight of the labeled cryovial (pre-weight) on the LDMS Tracking Sheet. - 51.
+- 2. Weigh one cryovial using an analytical balance use the same analytical balance throughout the procedure.
+Document the weight of the labeled cryovial (pre-weight) on the LDMS Tracking Sheet. - 3.
 Transfer biopsy to a pre-weighed cryovial.
-Store only ONE biopsy per cryovial.
-Ensure biopsy sits at bottom of cryovial. - 52.
+Ensure biopsy sits at bottom of cryovial. - 4.
 Weigh the cryovial containing the biopsy (post-weight).
-Document the weight of the cryovial containing the biopsy and calculate the NET weight on the LDMS Tracking Sheet.
-If the post-weight is smaller than the pre-weight, yielding a negative net weight, please confirm that the scale has been calibrated and quality control checks have been performed.
-If the negative net weight cannot be resolved please notify the MTN LC. - 53.
-Log into LDMS (Table 10-3) and label specimen with LDMS label. - 54.
+Document the weight of the cryovial containing the biopsy on the LDMS Tracking Sheet. - 5.
+Log into LDMS (Table 9-3) and label specimen with LDMS label. - 6.
 Store the labeled cryovial containing the biopsy in a ≤-70°C freezer.
-Document the date/time the cryovial containing the biopsy was placed in the freezer. - 55.
-Batch and ship on dry ice to the MTN LC (LDMS Lab 414) upon request.
+Document the date/time the cryovial containing the biopsy was placed in the freezer. - 7.
+Batch and ship specimens to the MTN LC (LDMS Lab 414) on dry ice.